15 Hardboiled/American Crime Essentials

 Before the Fact Francis Iles (1932) In a fresh twist, the murderer is known at the beginning.

 The Chinese Orange Mystery Ellery Queen (1934) I read dozens of Queens as a kid.
 Today I’m uninterested, but critical consensus suggests this is one of the best, and it holds up OK.
-The point of the mysteries are the solutions; strangely the novels remain more interesting than the tepid short stories, perhaps thanks to the famous “Challenge to the Reader.”
+Complex solutions are revealed after the famous “Challenge to the Reader.”

 The Lady in the Morgue Jonathan Latimer (1936) Madcap period piece and easily the best of the Bill Crane series.
 Others would nominate later raunchy Solomon’s Vineyard as Latimer’s masterpiece.